 2 years ago, a new tradition began around Christmas, but it doesn’t have anything to do with it.
 I’m talking about the new Star Wars movies, which are now released around this time.
-And I decided to review a Star Wars game along with them (I tried to review one last May 4th, but I didn’t had the time and my laptop was broken).
+And I decided to review a Star Wars game along with them (I tried to review one last May 4th, but I didn’t have the time and my laptop was broken).
 Last year, I reviewed the 1st title in the Jedi Knight series, Dark Forces.
 But this year, we’re going to take a look at the 1st Star Wars game ever released for the PC: the DOS port of 1983’s Star Wars.

 Star Wars (AKA Star Wars: The Arcade Game) is a rail-shooter made by Atari and originally released in 1983 at the arcades and ported for the Atari 2600 (by Imagic) and 5200 (by Parker Brothers) and the Commodore 64 (also by Parker Brothers).
 It was ported the next year for the ColecoVision (by Imagic) and the Atari 8-bit (by Parker Brothers).
 In 1987, it was ported for the Amstrad CPC, Atari ST, BBC Micro, Acorn Electron and ZX Spectrum, all by Vector Grafix (who would handle all the new ports from this moment on).
 In 1988, it was ported for the Macintosh and again for the Commodore 64.
 In 1989, it was ported for the Commodore Amiga and DOS.
 And in 2003, it was included as an unlockable feature in the Gamecube version of Star Wars: Rebel Assault III.